-

 USD COT (Commitments of Traders):

-So they mainly have a bullish view on this asset and bought USD for higher prices in long-term.
+So they mainly have a bearish view on this asset and sold USD for lower prices in long-term.

 Retail Traders: